PMCC-BioinformaticsCore/janis-assistant/README.md

 Extra Cromwell comments:

-- The TaskID is bound as a label on GCP instances (as `tid`, allowing you to query this information).
+- The TaskID is bound as a label on GCP instances (as `wid`, allowing you to query this information).
 - Janis uses the development spec of WDL, requiring Cromwell-42 or higher.
 - If asking Janis to start its own Cromwell instance, it requires the jar to be exported as `$cromwelljar`.

-## Environments

-Environments are a combination of an Engine and a Filesystem.
-They save you from having to constantly specify your engine (+ parameters).

-Environment information is used as a template, in which the task stores its own copy of the filesystem and engine.
-This was chosen as it allows a task's output to be relocated without losing workflow metadata.

-> Adding and deleting environments is currently UNAVAILABLE.

-Actions:

-- List: `janis environment list`
-- Create: _unavailable_ (proposed: `janis environment create 'env' --engine 'engineId' --filescheme 'fsid'`)
-- Delete _unavailable_ (proposed: `janis environment -d 'env'`)

 ### Filesystem